cnzhikai/cnzhikai.github.io_250416/readme.md

 ## About

 I am a Ph.D. student in the Integrated Devices, Electronics, and Systems (IDEAS) group at ETH Zurich.
-My tentative doctoral thesis is titled: 'Towards 3D Biological Interface with Lab-on-CMOS: Device, Circuits and Packaging'.
+My tentative doctoral thesis is titled: 'Towards 3D Biointerfaces on CMOS with Origami Structures and Microactuators: Devices, Circuits, and Packaging'.
 Feel free to contact me at *zhhuang@ethz.ch* for any inquiries.

 ## Gallery
 <style>